aimhigherweb/iec_website/content/what-we-do/macular-degeneration.md

 #### Wet AMD

-This is the advanced stage of this disease.
-It is characterised by abnormal blood vessel growth behind the macula.
-These vessels may leak blood or fluid, which causes the macula to lift from its normal location.
-This results in straight lines and objects appearing curved or wavy.
-Objects such as vertical blinds, door frames, and flagpoles appear distorted as a symptom of wet macular degeneration.
-Compared to dry AMD, wet AMD causes more rapid and dramatic decreases in central vision.

 <div class="myWrapper" style="position: relative; padding-bottom: 56.25%; height: 0;"><!--[if IE]><iframe frameborder="0" type="text/html" src="https://2689-2347.captiv8online.com/animations/embed/one/t-l-t-d-m-ul-d-t-o?player_width=100%&player_height=100%&site_company_language=34&autostart=false" width="100%" height="100%" style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe><![endif]--><!--[if !IE]> <--><object data="https://2689-2347.captiv8online.com/animations/embed/one/t-l-t-d-m-ul-d-t-o?player_width=100%&player_height=100%&site_company_language=34&autostart=false" type="text/html" width="100%" height="100%" style="position:absolute;top:0;left:0;width:100%;height:100%;">  alt : <a href="https://2689-2347.captiv8online.com/animations/embed/one/t-l-t-d-m-ul-d-t-o?player_width=100%&player_height=100%&site_company_language=34&autostart=false">AMD: Wet</a></object><!--> <![endif]--></div>